jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 A pentatonic scale is a musical scale with five notes in an octave.

-Pentatonic scales are often the first scale learned by beginning guitarists because they are easy to play, with two notes per string, and they sound good over many modes and harmonies.
+Pentatonic scales are often the first scales learned by beginning guitarists because they are easy to play, with two notes per string, and they sound good over many modes and harmonies.